Rock cakes on a white and grey towel on a white surface (with logo overlay)

 All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutrition content will vary based on brands used, measuring methods, portion sizes, and more.

-More Harry Potter-Inspired Recipes to try
+Harry Potter-Inspired Recipes

 34 thoughts on “Rock Cakes that Won’t Break your Teeth”